 - Undertaking HCV and HCS assessments for both existing production areas and for planned new production

-- Supporting community engagement and FPIC
+- Supporting community engagement and Free Prior Informed Consent (FPIC)

 - Helping producers to understand issues and opportunities related to workers’ rights and gender